 Since the entire tunnel has continuous signal, lighting and surveillance systems, the tunnel complex has a very large system of electrical systems, with many hundreds of miles of wiring.

 Firefighting equipment is stationed throughout the tunnel, with water mains serving the hydrants.
 The tunnel has 28 pumps with a total capacity of 44,000 gallons per minute.

-The first 300 yards of each inbound portal simulates daylight with high intensity lighting and white pavement, thus eliminating the “dark hole” effect on older tunnels and providing enough transition for the eyes of motorists to adjust from daylight to the lighting level inside the tunnel.
+The first 300 yards of each inbound portal simulates daylight with high intensity lighting and white pavement.
+This arrangement eliminates the “dark hole” effect that were on older tunnels and provides enough transition for the eyes of motorists to adjust from daylight to the lighting level inside the tunnel.

 |Vital Facts about Fort McHenry Tunnel|

 |Length||1.5 miles (2.4 km)|